Last reviewed on 29th December 2021

 A shared ownership remortgage has various uses and isn’t much different from a standard remortgage.
 The obvious difference is that the property is owned via shared ownership and isn’t owned outright.
-This means that a shared ownership remortgage can only be obtained from lenders that offer shared ownership mortgages.
+This means that a remortgage for shared ownership can only be obtained from lenders that offer shared ownership mortgages.

 Our specialist advisors are very experienced in both shared ownership and remortgages.
-Being whole of market also allows our advisors to access every lender that offers shared ownership remortgages.
+Being independent also allows our advisors to access each lender that offers shared ownership remortgages.
 You can ask our experts a question at any time by making an enquiry.

 What is a shared ownership remortgage?

 A shared ownership remortgage is where a new mortgage is taken out on a shared ownership property.
 A property with shared ownership may have been purchased through a government mortgage scheme, such as the help to buy shared ownership scheme.

 Shared ownership staircasing

 Shares in a property usually vary from 25-75%.
 Remortgaging a shared ownership property can enable you to increase your shares to 100% until you own the property outright.
 This is known as shared ownership staircasing.